compgenomicslab/Programaci-n-para-bioinformatica/Lesson_0_introduction.md

 2. The main menu is the green "mint" icon at the bottom left.
 3. Applications are sorted based on their general type.
 4. Mint comes with Libre Office, which is like Microsoft Office (but free!), Firefox web browser, and a wide range of basic utilities like PDF file readers, etc.
-5. Our VM also contains Visual Studio Code (an editor for writing software) - the icon for this is on your desktop.
-6. The default keyboard layout of the VM have been set to be "Spanish".
-If you click the spanish flag in the bottom right, you can switch to a US-layout keyboard.

 <br />